gargsaurav21/Computational-Finance/README.md

 # ComputationalFinance Repository

-Welcome to the **ComputationalFinance** repository!
-This collection contains Python code inspired by the **Computational Finance** course on YouTube by Lech Grzelak.
+Welcome to the **ComputationalFinance** repository—a hands-on companion to Lech Grzelak’s **Computational Finance** YouTube course.
+This collection unifies his original Python scripts with enriched notebooks that deepen your understanding of financial models and numerical methods.

 ### 📌 About
 This repository includes:
-- **Original course code** from Lech (either identical or slightly modified).
+- **Lech’s Original Code**
+  Authentic scripts (either identical or lightly refactored) directly from the course.
+- **Enhanced Notebooks & Scripts**
+  Supplementary files featuring:
-- **Additional files** created for deeper exploration, featuring detailed explanations and mathematical derivations at the top of each script.
+  - Clear mathematical derivations at the top of each notebook

-#### Content of the course:
+  - Inline commentary linking theory to code
+  - Extended examples and visualizations

+### 📚 Course Content
+The video series walks through:

-Lecture 1- Introduction and Overview of Asset Classes \\
+1. Introduction and Overview of Asset Classes
-Lecture 2- Stock, Options and Stochastics \\
+2. Stocks, Options, and Stochastic Processes
-Lecture 3- Option Pricing and Simulation in Python \\
+3. Option Pricing and Simulation in Python
-Lecture 4- Implied Volatility \\
+4. Implied Volatility
-Lecture 5- Jump Processes \\
+5. Jump Processes
-Lecture 6- Affine Jump Diffusion Processes \\
+6. Affine Jump Diffusion Models
-Lecture 7- Stochastic Volatility Models \\
+7. Stochastic Volatility Models
-Lecture 8- Fourier Transformation for Option Pricing \\
+8. Fourier Transform Methods for Option Pricing
-Lecture 9- Monte Carlo Simulation \\
+9. Monte Carlo Simulation Techniques
-Lecture 10- Monte Carlo Simulation of the Heston Model \\
+10. Monte Carlo Simulation of the Heston Model
-Lecture 11- Hedging and Monte Carlo Greeks \\
+11. Hedging and Monte Carlo Greeks
-Lecture 12- Forward Start Options and Model of Bates \\
+12. Forward Start Options and the Bates Model
-Lecture 13- Exotic Derivatives \\
+13. Exotic Derivatives

-Lecture 14- Summary \\
+### 🚀 Key Features
+- Lecture-aligned notebooks with **Enhanced Insight** sections
+- Step-by-step derivations
+- Advanced Python implementations
+- Interactive charts illustrating model behavior under varying parameters

 ### 🎯 Purpose
-This project serves as a hands-on learning tool to enhance understanding of financial computation techniques in Python.
-Whether you're following the course or expanding your knowledge, this repository aims to be a valuable resource.
+To serve as a practical learning resource, bridging theory and code for students, researchers, and practitioners exploring computational finance with Python.

 ### 📢 Acknowledgments
-A huge thank you to **Lech Grzelak** for the fantastic **Computational Finance** course, which has been an incredible learning journey!
+Huge thanks to **Lech Grzelak** for creating the **Computational Finance** lecture series and sharing all original code.
+This repository builds upon his invaluable work.